ExxaVerse/NearLinker/README.md

 ![alt text](https://drive.google.com/uc?export=view&id=1_WeCDFBH6_7LplUTGxm3PGmOvj0ssvMP)

-This open source project will allow you to use unreal engine to communicate with the NEAR blockchain.
+This open source project will allow you to have Unreal Engine clients communicate with the NEAR blockchain.

 # MVP Features:
 - Allow users to view and transfer their fungible and non-fungible assets.